EQUINOX24/SplitOct/README.md

 ## Usage

+It is highly recommended to use SplitOct with [JupyterLab](https://jupyterlab.readthedocs.io/) for an optimal user experience, particularly because JupyterLab can render TeX equations beautifully while displaying them.
 To use SplitOct in your Python code, you need to import the `SplitOct` class from the `SplitOct.py` module.
 Here's an example of how to import the class:

 ```python
 from SplitOct import *